 The Company's subsidiary holds a 100% interest in the Nuevo Milenio property located in Nayarit, Mexico.
 In the year ended March 31, 2005, the Company determined that it was not going to conduct further exploration on the property for the foreseeable future and as a result the property exploration costs were written down.
 In order to maintain the mineral titles in Mexico, the Company is obligated to pay the Mexican government approximately \$55,000 per annum.
-As at September 30, 2014 the Company's title to the Nuevo Milenio property is in good standing.
+As at December 31, 2014 the Company's title to the Nuevo Milenio property is in good standing.

-Subsequent to September 30, 2014, the Company has entered into an agreement for the sale of the Company's subsidiary, Cream Minerals de Mexico, (see Note 14 - Subsequent Events).
+Subsequent to December 31, 2014, the Company closed the sale of its interest in the Nuevo Milenio Property via the sale of the Company's subsidiary, Cream Minerals de Mexico, (see Note 14 - Subsequent Events).